-Business ethics is no longer defined solely by strict adherence to contracts or even pushing further with the talmudic extra level of prudence described as building fences around the law.
+Business ethics is no longer defined solely by strict adherence to contracts or even pushing further with the Talmudic extra level of prudence described as building fences around the law.
 Business ethics is now a richly textured subject that includes contributions from at least four disciples: (1) law; (2) ethics; (3) economics; and (4) behavioral science.

 My Major Relevant Publications:

-- "Linking Corruption to Human Rights, Vital Speeches of the Day, February 2011
+- "Linking Corruption to Human Rights," featured speech in Vital Speeches of the Day (2011).